shyampurk/GameStream/README.md

 	}<br>
 and click on Run with this value.
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op7.png)

-Step 9 : You can see the result.<br>
+Step 9 : You can see the result.
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op8.png)

 To invoke this openwhisk action through a REST call.

-Step 10 : Click on the view REST Endpoint.<br>
+Step 10 : Click on the "View REST Endpoint."
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op9.png)

 Step 11 : Copy this cURL command, save the URL & Authorization parameter values from the cURL command.<br>